Cafetier/TP1/README.md

 ## What is left to do
 ### PHP
-- [Index] _getproducts needs to set param of function with get value
+- [Index] _getproducts filters
+- [Account] Modify account
 - [Index] sql query should only return the first 50
+- [nav] show email account instead of my account
 - [Account] show input in value information already in bd
 - [Register] if 16 yo or more, cannot signup
 - [Index] faire un picturama promotions
 - [Index] async Search function shoes
+- Show successfull alert when good thing
 - Add Phone number bd...
 - Add admin in db to add products
 - Remove sub directory in url and not show index page